pikaybh/mcst-naver-blog/README.md

-Here’s a sample `README.md` for your repository, explaining the purpose, usage, and structure of the project:

----

 # Naver Blog Scraper

 This project is a Python-based web scraper for crawling blog posts from Naver's blog theme pages using [Playwright](https://playwright.dev/) and [asyncio](https://docs.python.org/3/library/asyncio.html).
 It scrapes blog post titles and content from multiple pages and saves the results into an Excel file.